SHIITAKE

 CARDIOVASCULAR HEALTH

-Shiitake consumption can support cardiovascular health by improving blood pressure and cholesterol parameters.
+Shiitake consumption may support cardiovascular health by improving blood pressure and cholesterol parameters.
 In hypertensive hosts, adding shiitake (5% of diet) prevented the usual rise in blood pressure.[18]
 The same study noted shiitake-fed hosts had lower plasma free cholesterol and reduced very-low-density lipoprotein (VLDL) levels, suggesting a healthier lipid profile.
 Shiitake mushrooms are naturally low in sodium and provide potassium, factors beneficial for blood pressure control.[19]

-They are also rich in antioxidants, which protect the endothelium from oxidative stress.
-By lowering inflammation (e.g. reducing CRP) and improving serum lipids, shiitake may help reduce atherosclerotic risk and promote better overall heart function.[1]
+They are also rich in antioxidants, which may protect the endothelium from oxidative stress.
+By lowering inflammation (e.g. reducing CRP) and improving serum lipids, shiitake may help reduce atherosclerotic risk and possibly promote better overall heart function.[1]

-ANTIMICROBIAL & ANTIVIRAL EFFECTS
+ANTIMICROBIAL & ANTIVIRAL

 Shiitake mushrooms possess compounds with antimicrobial properties, offering potential benefits against various pathogens.
-Laboratory studies have identified specific components in shiitake that exhibit antibacterial and antifungal activities, suggesting their potential role in supporting the body’s defense against infections.
+Laboratory studies have identified specific components in shiitake that exhibit potential antibacterial and antifungal activities, suggesting their potential role in supporting the body’s defense against infections.
 [4]

-Lab studies have found shiitake extracts inhibit a range of bacteria, notably oral pathogens such as Streptococcus mutans and Porphyromonas gingivalis, by exerting bactericidal effects.[20]
+Lab studies have found shiitake extracts may inhibit a range of bacteria, notably oral pathogens such as Streptococcus mutans and Porphyromonas gingivalis, by exerting bactericidal effects.[20]

-Overall, shiitake’s bioactives help combat bacteria, fungi, and viruses.
+Overall, shiitake’s bioactives may help combat bacteria, fungi, and viruses.

 ANTIOXIDANT ACTIVITY